The Pride of Mid-America Marching Band: Namesake

 Leader: Let's go, let's go!

 Band: Let's go, Ball U!

-The band members have also started a tradition of singing the words to the famous Ball State University Victory March at the conclusion of each rehearsal.
+The band members have also started a tradition of singing the words to the Ball State University Victory March at the conclusion of each rehearsal.
 The words to this festive march were resurrected in 2017.

 Organization

 Instruments and Auxiliary groups

 "The Pride" consists of a great number of brass and woodwind players, and a limited number of percussion players who are required to audition.
 As part of the auxiliary, the band currently has a color guard and a feature twirler, but it previously included cardettes and majorettes in past years.
-The current feature twirler is Sarah Hirschbeck.

 Staff

 Director

 The directors of "The Pride" have often changed their duties and responsibilities.
 As for today, the director is mainly in charge of arranging the music, and writing drill patterns.